The gig economy and its impact on mortgage eligibility

 1 in 10 Canadians in the labour force worked in the gig economy before 2020—approximately 1.7 million Canadians.
 Today that number is even higher—perhaps as many as 8.75 million adults work in the gig economy in Canada.
 It’s a big shift in a relatively short period of time.

 WHAT IS THE GIG ECONOMY?

 A gig, by definition, is a temporary job.
-The gig economy is characterized by people working freelance or in short-term contracts, possibly for more than one employer.
+The gig economy is characterized by people working as independent contractors or freelancers or in short-term contracts, possibly for more than one employer.

 It’s a shift from the traditional trend of the employer-employee relationship towards one defined by independent workers and self-management.
 Think on-demand, small bites of work; think Upwork, Fiverr, Uber, Etsy, Airbnb, and TaskRabbit.

 Gig workers also blur the lines of traditional roles.
-Students and stay-at-home moms are dipping their toes into the gig economy, earning on the side because they don’t have to commit to full days of work.
+Students and stay-at-home moms are dipping their toes into gig economy jobs, earning on the side because they don’t have to commit to full-time jobs.
 They can drop off their kids at school and pick up some fares as a driver with a ride-share service like Uber.

 HOW DOES GIG WORK AFFECT MORTGAGE ELIGIBILITY?

 Most mortgage lenders want to see a history of consistent income with a likelihood of the same in the future.
 Consistent employment is the best way to demonstrate that, especially when applying for a mortgage.
 Good credit scores and a clean credit history can also be important, but showing a consistent and steady income is one of the most significant factors in securing a mortgage.